CyberWarrior5466/nea/report/report.md

 Pseudo-code is 'problem-oriented', the idea being you first write your solution in pseudo-code, and then when the time comes to program a solution,  your brain is free to think about the specific implementation details of the chosen high-level language.
 Therefore, the purpose of writing pseudo-code is to prototype and plan.

 However some people find writing pseudo-code may be tedious or boring, and would prefer going straight into an  interpreted weakly-typed scripting languages such as python or java-script that trade robustness for rapid iteration speeds, enabling faster prototyping.

-The outp
+**the imprecision of natural language**

 Pseudo-code can also have ambiguity.
 For example some languages like lua start array indexing at `1` so `array[1]` returns the first element `"a"`.
 ```lua